lcerdeira/ont_tutorial_cas9/Static/TutorialPreamble.md

 The **`Rmarkdown`** script can be run using the **`knit`** dialog in the **`Rstudio`** software.

 The document can also be rendered from the command line with the following command.
-This command is  run automatically during the Snakemake workflow.
+This command is  run automatically during the **`snakemake`** workflow.

 \fontsize{8}{12}
 ```